Learn How to Experience Your Feelings After a Trauma

 So, for example, let’s say that you get into a bad car accident – or even a smaller fender bender, for that matter.
 Naturally after you get into the accident, you’re probably a bit more anxious and fearful when driving.
 However, often without conscious awareness, your brain may go rogue and feed you guilt and shame.

 Guilt and shame may come in the form of really common (yet problematic) thoughts, such as, “I’m an idiot.”, “How did I not see that?”, “I can never do anything right.”, or “I must be a failure that I can’t get over this.”
-These thoughts and the associated feelings of shame are not about the event itself but about our interpretations of the event.
+These thoughts and the associated feelings after trauma of shame are not about the event itself but about our interpretations of the event.

-Moving On With Cognitive Behavioral Therapy
+Exploring Feelings After Trauma With Cognitive Behavioral Therapy

 The more we have shame thoughts and allow them to live in our mind, the more of them we will have.
 Think about emotions as a fire in a fireplace.
 The fire has energy and heat, just like our emotions often do.
 If we do not feed the fire, it will eventually